jmcmahan/essay_icey/README.md

 main loop is in [chucks_prg.p65](./chucks_prg.p65).
 It runs best on FCEU (or it did when I developed it), as this was used for testing.
-It runs on the actual NES hardware, as well, but with some added choppiness due to how the graphics updates were (mis)handled.
+It runs on the actual NES hardware, as well, but with some added choppiness in the music due to how the graphics updates were (mis)handled.
 A cycle-accurate emulator such as Nestopia will reproduce this choppiness.

 Screenshots: